Sales: 312-922-9035

 Key Points

-• Switzerland relaxed several requirements related to the application process for work permits issued to nationals from countries located outside of the European Union
+• Switzerland has relaxed several requirements related to the work permit application process issued to nationals from countries located outside of the European Union

 Overview

-The government of Switzerland updated its work permit requirements for highly skilled foreign nationals from countries outside of the European Union (EU) (third-country nationals).
-The following changes will be implemented:
+Switzerland’s government updated work permit requirements for highly skilled foreign nationals from countries outside of the European Union (EU) (third-country nationals), and they will implement the following changes:

-• A labor market test will no longer be required for employers hiring skilled third-country nationals in an occupation listed on the skills shortage list.
+• Employers hiring skilled third-country nationals in an occupation listed on the skills shortage list will no longer be required to conduct a labor market test.

 • A work permit may be granted to a highly skilled third-country national hired to an occupation on the skills shortage list without holding specific university degree requirements.
 However, the applicant must hold at least a vocational training qualification or at least five years of related work experience.